chschnell/build-qt5-rpi/README.md

 ```

 If you want to build all examples remove `-nomake examples` from variable `CFG_QT_CONFIG` in your build configuration file `build-qt5-rpi.conf`, then configure, build and install Qt again.

+## Script details

+The script runs through several stages in fixed order, any stage or set of stages can be specified on the command line (see also `build-qt5-rpi.sh -h`).
+Stages in detail:

+ 1. **init** - This stage creates the build configuration file `build-qt5-rpi.conf` in your local directory.
+    You can customize your Qt build by changing variables in this file before running any of the other stages, see the comments inside it for more information.
+ 2. **mksysroot** - Creates a copy of the Raspbian image specified in `build-qt5-rpi.conf`, then updates the copied image and installs apt packages needed by Qt using `chroot` and `qemu`.
+Finally copies relevant files from the modified image into `/usr/local/qt5-rpi-sysroot` which is later used by the Qt builder as the sysroot.
+You can usually ignore this stage, it will be run automatically by the next stage `config` if needed.
+ 3. **config** - Runs `mksysroot` when running for the first time.
+    Cleans all remains from a previous build on the host, then runs Qt's `configure`.
+ 4. **build** - Runs Qt's `make` parallelized over your number of cores.
+    Qt 5.9.3: patches broken paths in `libQt5WebEngineCore.so.5.9.3`.
+ 5. **install** - Installs Qt and creates the `.deb` installers.
+Cleans all remains from a previous build on the Pi, installs sdk locally on the host in `/usr/local/qt5-rpi` and the host-tools in `/usr/local/qt5`, then creates the `.deb` packages.

+Once the build is complete you'll find these files and subdirectories in the host's build directory:

+ * `./build/` - Qt's build directory.
+See `build/config.summary` for a summary of Qt's feature auto-detection.
+ * `./build-qt5-rpi.conf` - Build configuration file, created in the `init` stage.
+ * `./qt-everywhere-opensource-host_5.9.4_amd64.deb` - Contains a copy of the Raspbian sysroot `/usr/local/qt5-rpi-sysroot` (armhf), a copy of the Qt sdk and runtime `/usr/local/qt5-rpi` (armhf) and a copy of the Qt host tools `/usr/local/qt5` (amd64 or i386).
+The installer copies host tools (`bin/qmake` etc.) into `/usr/local` to make them directly available through the default `PATH`.
+Depends on: `build-essential` and `crossbuild-essential-armhf`.
+ * `./qt-everywhere-opensource-rpi_5.9.4_armhf.deb` - Contains a copy of the Qt sdk and runtime `/usr/local/qt5-rpi` (armhf).
+The Qt shared libraries are automatically registered and unregistered with a `ldconfig` trigger.
+Depends on all non-dev packages that were installed in the build environment.
+Also depends on `ttf-mscorefonts-installer` for improved fonts and on `upower` to counter the `org.freedesktop.UPower.GetDisplayDevice` warnings from Qt.
+ * `./sysroot.img` - Locally modified copy of a Raspbian image.

+The script also creates these directories:

+ * `/usr/local/qt5/` - Qt host tools (`qmake` and others) in host's architecture (amd64 or i386)
+ * `/usr/local/qt5-rpi/` - Qt sdk and runtime (libraries, headers and examples) for Raspberry Pi (armhf)
+ * `/usr/local/qt5-rpi-sysroot/` - Raspberry Pi sysroot for cross-building Qt applications (armhf)

 ## Troubleshooting and support